 For a self-guided itinerary visit Madison County Half Day Itinerary Here.

-At Village Pointe, there are great activities for kids every fall.
+Village Pointe hosts great activities for kids every fall.
 They have had pumpkin carving and a giant tree of pumpkins, and it is always for a great cause.
 This year is the Halloween Boo Bash with trick or treating, characters, face painting, and more.
 Visit Village Pointe for more info.

 There are several Oktoberfests in Omaha, partially due to the residents with German ancestry, but probably more so due to the Omaha area’s love of brew!
 One of the most popular celebrations takes place in the Benson area.
-Beer Corner USA, The German American Society, and Lucky Bucket all have events centering around Oktoberfest.
+Beer Corner USA and The German American Society have events centering around Oktoberfest.
 So grab your friends and your steins.
 Cheers!

 Stay At Home

 There is so much your family can do in the fall by simply staying home.
-Playing in the leaves, a pick-up game of football, family crafts & DIYs, watching the games on TV, pumpkin carving, bon-fires or fire pits, movie marathons, baking… the possibilities are endless.
+Playing in the leaves, having a pick-up game of football, doing family crafts, watching the games on TV, pumpkin carving, bonfires or fire pits, movie marathons, baking… the possibilities are endless.
 Take pictures and make memories!
-Plus, having your home smell like cinnamon, apples & pumpkin is magical.
+Plus, having your home smell like cinnamon, apples, and pumpkin is magical.

 For the big kids and grown-ups alike who enjoy a thrill, what’s more terrifying than walking through a haunted cornfield?
 Think Children of the Corn first, for an extra fright… Scary Acres is known to be “one of the best and scariest attractions in the Midwest,” check out what the reputation is all about.

 What could be better than the smell of cinnamon, and the sight of handcrafted items?
-The Mahowald family favorite craft fair is at the Ralston Arena.
+My favorite craft fair is at the Ralston Arena.
 There are so many events that accompany this fair.
-Check it out here.
+Check out a full Guide to Holiday Markets here.